4 Best Tennis Drills For Beginners

 Bouncing Ball

-At least four people are needed for this drill to form multiple teams, which will position themselves on the baseline and making a right angle with the net.
+At least four people are needed for this drill to form multiple teams, which will position themselves on the baseline and make a right angle with the net.
 The coach will then mark a point near the net in front of the teams, which is where every player must turn around upon reaching it.

 The first player in line must continually bounce the ball with their racket until reaching that point in front of the net.
 Once they’re there, the player will turn around and get back to the baseline, so their teammate can then start.
 If control is lost at any time, that particular player needs to start the process all over again.